i-pletenev/polycomb_in_single_neurons_paper/README.md

 <img src="imgs/Polycomb_1a.png" width=50% height=50%>

  # Dependencies
  All used *conda*-environments are listed in the `./conda_envs` folder.
-Each Jupiter-notebook contains a header with the path to a corresponding *conda*-environment.
+Each Jupyter-notebook contains a header with the path to a corresponding *conda*-environment.

  # Content
  Folder `code` contains Jupiter Notebooks for the following stages of the analysis: